 Skin Cancer Surgery in West Palm Beach and Jupiter, FL

 At Plastic Surgery of Palm Beach, we know that the thought of skin cancer is terrifying and can shake you to the core.
 We offer the newest techniques skin cancer surgery and stay fully informed of procedures and treatments to keep our patients healthy.
-If you live in West Palm Beach, Jupiter, Palm Springs, Wellington, Lake Worth or any surrounding areas of South Florida, schedule an appointment with one of our board-certified plastic surgeons who are here to treat you with care, concern, and tenderness.
+If you live in West Palm Beach, Jupiter, Palm Springs, Wellington, Lake Worth or any surrounding areas of South Florida, schedule an appointment with one of our male and female plastic surgeons who are here to treat you with care, concern, and tenderness.

 What is Skin Cancer?

 There are three main types of skin cancer: squamous cell carcinoma, basal cell carcinoma, and melanoma.
 The best chance for a successful treatment is early detection.
 Skin cancer is one of the most common cancers and is most likely to affect the parts of the body that are exposed to the sun, although skin cancer could develop anywhere.
 Self-screening on a monthly basis is the best in early detection.
 It is important to look for the following:

 - A mole or lesion on your skin that has changed in shape, size, or color

 - A spot that bleeds and won’t heal